- Explore top Travelbag sale offers on holidays in 2024/2025

 Metric (°C / mm) | Imperial (°F / inches)

-There's less humidity, more sunshine, blue skies and cooler temperatures, at least by a couple of degrees.
+From June to September in Bali, there's less humidity, more sunshine, blue skies and cooler temperatures, at least by a couple of degrees.
 It is also the time of year when there are noticeably more flowering trees and shrubs in bloom.

 Bali weather is warm to hot at all times of the year with a Southern Hemisphere summer wet season and a winter dry season.
 The dry season is slightly cooler and less humid than the wet season and, although there is plenty of rain during the wet season, the sun also shines a lot particularly in the south of the island where most hotels and beaches are situated.